madhumurthy16/landing-page-rg/README.md

 One of the challenges I faced was appling animations to the React app.
 I had not done this previously and after reading up I learned that applying animations to React app is different from a Javascript application, beacause of the way React uses DOM to render components (Virtual DOM).

 I enjoyed building the app with React.
 Eversince I learned React I wanted to build more apps for practice and was excited to use React for this project.

+# Clone the repository to local machine

+Clone the repository to your local machine

+Navigate into your App directory on your machine using the command: **cd my-app**

+Install dependencies by using the **npm install** command in the terminal

+Run the command **npm start**.
+Runs the app in development mode

+Open http://localhost:3000 to view it in the browser